Updated 27 May 2020

 Professional Plan – As you upgrade to more than 10 users, all the premium features are unlocked.
 GIT Integration, GCAL integration, Resource Availability, Wiki, In-app chat and time-sheets.
 Storage is tiered with the number of users.
 11-20 users – 10 GB.
 21-50 users – 20 GB, 51-100 – 50 GB.
 Pricing for 15 user onwards are at $4 per user.

-Multiple Views – Task lists, Kanban View, Scrum Board.
+- Multiple Views – Task lists, Kanban View, Scrum Board.
 Set a view you work the best with and continue executing tasks.
-Well-defined start and end dates and all task info centralized in a single task detail view makes it easy to pick-up tasks from where they were left off.
+Well-defined start and end dates and all task info centralised in a single task detail view makes it easy to pick up tasks from where they were left off.

-Time & Resource Management – Orangescrum’s resource availability and allocation features aren’t available in most of the leading project management tools.
+- Time & Resource Management – Orangescrum’s resource availability and allocation features aren’t available in most of the leading project management tools.
 This is a huge plus.
-In depth details of resource utilization and real time status of their tasks and availability makes it a comprehensive project collaboration tool.
+In-depth details of resource utilisation and real-time status of their tasks and availability makes it a comprehensive project collaboration tool.

 Overall, Orangescrum is a cost effective yet, a powerful project management tool for teams of all sizes.
 Email notifications, in-app chat, native mobile apps, thorough reports and metric ensure thorough collaboration and transparency.
 Your teams can run agile, Kanban or simple project management as per their business needs.